DigitalRiverConnect/drconnect-shoppers-api-cart-widget/README.md

 </table>

 \* _use either a fully constructed client object or an api key.
 If a constructed client object is passed, apiKey is ignored.
-If not, it will be used to constuct a client object._
+If not, it will be used to construct a client object._

 ###Accessing Other Modules
 Other script modules can be pulled in to the require block as needed.
 The most common